thangle89/PersonalBlog/content/blog/practical-function-compositions-in-js/index.md

 ### Javascript Promise

-`Promise` is a built-in object in JS, much like others objects or array.
-Promise encapsulates asynchronous operation in our app, and provide a better way to deal with asynchronous actions instead of callbacks.
+`Promise` is a built-in object in JS, much like other objects or arrays.
+Promise encapsulates asynchronous operation in JS app, and provide a better way to deal with asynchronous actions instead of callbacks.
 With function composition and closure, let's try to do reverse engineering for `Promise`.
 At the first draft, we know when using `Promise` it needs to be a new object, and it has to handle a wrapped asynchronous function.

 ```js
 class MyPromise { // version 1